tellor-io/dataSpecs/types/DivaProtocolPolygon.md

 ## Query Description

-This query returns the result for a given option ID (a specific prediction market) on the Diva Protocol on Polygon
+This query returns the result for a given poolId (a specific prediction market) on the Diva Protocol on Polygon

 ## Query Parameters

 The `divaProtocolPolygon` query has one parameter, which specifies the requested data.

-1. **optionID** (uint256): ID of the prediction market
+1. **poolId** (uint256): ID of the prediction market.

-The `optionID` should be a valid prediction market on the divaProtocol on the Polygon network, ready to be settled.
+The `poolId` should be a valid prediction market on the divaProtocol on the Polygon network, ready to be settled.
+The parameter name `poolId` is the same name used within the Diva protocol contracts for a prediction market identifier.

 ## Response Type